Amol: Abbasid, Alid, Ziyarid, Marashis

-Hasan ibn Zayd, nicknamed al-Dai al-kabir, appeared in the Tabaristan region in 250 AH, and many dissatisfied people and the captives of the Caliph Tahirid strengthened him.
+Hasan ibn Zayd, nicknamed al-Dai al-Kabir, appeared in the Tabaristan region in 250 AH, and many dissatisfied people and the captives of the Caliph Tahirid strengthened him.
 He invited people and published the Shiite religion.
 After coming to power in Tabaristan, Daei Kabir moved his capital from Sari to Amol, which was Taherian's seat.

 In 260 A.D., Ya'qub ibn al-Layth al-Saffar marched on Tabaristan and entered Amol after the departure of Hassan ibn Zayd, but his rule did not last long and the Alavids recaptured the city again.
 The Alawites ruled the city until Ziyarid and Buyid, who were the handmaidens of the Shiites.
 The people of Amol were very militant and stood up to the Arabs, but social injustice and class divisions led the people to convert to Islam.

-Qabus was in 1012 overthrown by his own army, and was succeeded by his son Manuchihr, who quickly recognized the sovereignty of Mahmud of Ghazni, and married one of his daughters.
-Manuchihr died in 1031, and was succeeded by his son Anushirvan Sharaf al-Ma'ali whom Mahmud of Ghazni had chosen as the heir of the Ziyarid dynasty.
+Qabus was in 1012 overthrown by his own army and was succeeded by his son Manuchihr, who quickly recognized the sovereignty of Mahmud of Ghazni and married one of his daughters.
+Manuchihr died in 1031 and was succeeded by his son Anushirvan Sharaf al-Ma'ali, whom Mahmud of Ghazni had chosen as the heir of the Ziyarid dynasty.
 From 1032 to 1040, the real power behind the throne was held by Abu Kalijar ibn Vayhan, a relative of Anushirvan Sharaf al-Ma'ali.
-During this period, Amol was chosen as the capital of Iran and until 1090.
-He also the first seminary by Hasan al-Utrush built in Amol, which was later named Imam Hassan Askari Mosque.
+During this period, Amol was chosen as the capital of Iran until 1090.
+He also had the first seminary by Hasan al-Utrush built in Amol, which was later named Imam Hassan Askari Mosque.

 The subsequent Afrasiyab dynasty flourished in the late medieval, pre-Safavid period; it is also called the Kia dynasty.
 It was founded by Kiya Afrasiyab, who conquered the Bavand kingdom in 1349 and made himself king of the region, in Amol.

-In this period Sheikh Khalifa Mazandarani of Amol, was a leader Sarbadars.
+In this period Sheikh Khalifa Mazandarani of Amol was a leader Sarbadars.

 Amol during the ministry of Khajeh Nizam al-Mulk Tusi in the Seljuq dynasty, along with the big cities of that time, the Islamic world Nishapur, Balkh, Herat, Baghdad and Isfahan had a prestigious Nezamiyeh modern school.

-Safavid
+Safavid era

-In time of the Safavid rulers of Mazandaran, Amol experienced a period of growth.
+In the time of the Safavid rulers of Mazandaran, Amol experienced a period of growth.
 The city was the favorite dwelling of Abbas II of Persia, who often frequented it.
 At the time Amol was considered "the capital of the inhabited world" and acclaimed for its grandeur.
-Several bridges were built in the area, across the Haraz river, at this time.
+Several bridges were built in the area across the Haraz River at this time.

 During the Safavid era, especially during the reign of Abbas the Great, Mazandaran was considered and a road from Astarabad and Sari to Amol was built.

 in town was founded through trade center position and business centers already exceeded and founded artillery.